aras-p/aras-p.hugo/content/blog/2023/02-float-compr-3-filters.md

 The "xor neighboring floats" trick from Gorilla database was in the context of then extracting the non-zero sequences of bits from the result and storing that in less space than four bytes.
 I'm not doing any of that, so how about this: instead of XOR, do a difference ("delta") between the neighboring elements?
+Note that delta is done by reinterpreting data as if it were unsigned integers, i.e. these templates are called with `uint32_t` type (you can't easily do completely lossless floating point delta math).

 ```c++
 template<typename T>